petesuch/nvim-config/README.md

 # nvim-config

-Mostly inspired by theprimeagen and simpler for my preferences.
+Mostly inspired by theprimeagen but simpler for my preferences.
-Here is a list of plugins used for packer...
+Here is a list of plugins used for packer:

 	 'wbthomason/packer.nvim'
 	 'nvim-telescope/telescope.nvim'
-	 'folke/tokyonight.nvim'
+	 'petesuch/darkpeter.nvim'
 	 'nvim-tree/nvim-web-devicons'
 	 'nvim-lualine/lualine.nvim'
 	 'nvim-tree/nvim-tree.lua'